 Why now is the right time to invest in a new SIS

 Gathering actionable data from siloed databases across departments can be time-consuming, difficult, and unreliable.
-With all the uncertainty facing the upcoming school year, investing in an SIS that simplifies data management across your school’s operation is more critical than ever.
-Veracross’ single record architecture streamlines analysis, removes duplication, and equips each department with synchronized, up to date information to ensure all strategic decisions are supported with accurate data.
+With all the uncertainty facing the upcoming school year, investing in an SIS that simplifies data management across your school’s operations is more critical than ever.
+Veracross’ single record architecture streamlines analysis, removes duplication, and equips each department with synchronized, up-to-date information to ensure all strategic decisions are supported with accurate data.

 Director of Technology